MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/remote-bluetooth.md

 ---
-title: "Siri Remote and Bluetooth Controllers"
+title: "Siri Remote and Bluetooth Controllers for tvOS in Xamarin"
-description: "This article covers supporting the new Siri Remote and Bluetooth game controllers in your Xamarin.tvOS apps." ms.prod: xamarin ms.assetid: BDB9894A-236B-424B-9032-ACD12A6C5720 ms.technology: xamarin-ios
+description: "This article describes how to work with the Siri Remote and Bluetooth game controllers in tvOS apps written with Xamarin." ms.prod: xamarin ms.assetid: BDB9894A-236B-424B-9032-ACD12A6C5720 ms.technology: xamarin-ios